Continuum hypothesis: Arguments for and against the continuum hypothesis

-A difficult argument against CH developed by W. Hugh Woodin has attracted considerable attention since the year 2000.
+A difficult argument against CH developed by W. Hugh Woodin has attracted considerable attention since 2000.
 Foreman does not reject Woodin's argument outright but urges caution.
 Woodin proposed a new hypothesis that he labeled the "(*)-axiom", or "Star axiom".
 The Star axiom would imply that $2^{\aleph_0}$ is $\aleph_2$, thus falsifying CH.
-The Star axiom was bolstered by an independent May 2021 proof showing the Star axiom can be derived from a variation of Martin's maximum.
-However, Woodin stated in the 2010s that he now instead believes CH to be true, based on his belief in his new "ultimate L" conjecture.
+The Star axiom was bolstered by an independent 2021 proof showing that it can be derived from a variation of Martin's maximum.
+But in the 2010s Woodin said he now believes CH is true, based on his belief in his new "ultimate L" conjecture.

 Solomon Feferman argued that CH is not a definite mathematical problem.
 He proposed a theory of "definiteness" using a semi-intuitionistic subsystem of ZF that accepts classical logic for bounded quantifiers but uses intuitionistic logic for unbounded ones, and suggested that a proposition $\phi$ is mathematically "definite" if the semi-intuitionistic theory can prove $(\phi \lor \neg\phi)$.
-He conjectured that CH is not definite according to this notion, and proposed that CH should, therefore, be considered not to have a truth value.
+He conjectured that CH is not definite according to this notion, and proposed that CH should therefore be considered not to have a truth value.
 Peter Koellner wrote a critical commentary on Feferman's article.

 Joel David Hamkins proposes a multiverse approach to set theory and argues that "the continuum hypothesis is settled on the multiverse view by our extensive knowledge about how it behaves in the multiverse, and, as a result, it can no longer be settled in the manner formerly hoped for".
 In a related vein, Saharon Shelah wrote that he does "not agree with the pure Platonic view that the interesting problems in set theory can be decided, that we just have to discover the additional axiom.
 My mental picture is that we have many possible set theories, all conforming to ZFC".